Russell-Waterhouse/blog/content/post/pivot-fast.md

 formalize my thoughts on.

-## What is Quitting Fast?
+## What is Pivoting Fast?

-I'm not sure if there's another name for it elsewhere, but I call it quitting fast.
-Quitting fast is the idea that as soon as you get an indicator that you're taking the wrong approach to a problem, quit that approach.
+I'm not sure if there's another name for it elsewhere, but I call it pivoting fast.
+Pivoting fast is the idea that as soon as you get an indicator that you're taking the wrong approach to a problem, pivot that approach.

 That's a little vague, so let me try to clarify.
 Say you're working on a